 The Planning & Development District III office would like to thank the members of the Davison County Disaster Mitigation Planning team for participating in the planning meetings that were held, and for supplying information that was used to develop the plan.
-We would particularly like to thank Emergency Management Director Jeff Bathke for making all the arrangements necessary for the planning meetings that were held, and for going above and beyond to provide data, information, and documents that were very useful as the plan was being developed.
-This was truly a team effort.

-Thanks also are extended to Jim Poppen, Martin Christopherson, Kyle Kafka, and Marc Macy at the South Dakota Office of Emergency Management for providing information that was used in the plan, as well as guidance in assembling the plan.
+We would particularly like to thank Emergency Management Director Jeff Bathke for making all the arrangements necessary for the planning meetings that were held.
+Thanks also are extended to Jim Poppen, Martin Christopherson, Kyle Kafka, and Marc Macy at the South Dakota Office of Emergency Management for information that was used in the plan, as well as guidance in assembling the plan.
 We also would like to acknowledge the information and data that was provided by Cindy Hansen and Paul Reiter at the South Dakota Division of Wildland Fire.